section-engineering-education/engineering-education/content/articles/how-to-regulate-sessions-with-redis/index.md

 - Regulate Sessions with Redis (Nodejs)

 ### Advantage of Redis
-- Redis database are fast, since it uses an in-memory database.
+- Redis database is fast since it uses an in-memory database.
 - It's very flexible in terms of storing data.
 - No schemas & column names are required.
-- Redis supports rich data types such as list and set.
+- Redis supports rich data types such as lists and set.
 - It's also used for both a caching system and a database that can persist data to the disk.

 ### When to use Redis caching